 As one of seven certified cultural districts in the state, the Kendall Whittier District attracts a sea of local and statewide visitors.
 Although the flourishing art scene lost some of its vitality during the 1960s, this area has seen a resurgence of businesses, foot traffic and programming in recent years.
 With landmarks like the Whittier Square clock tower and the Circle Cinema within its boundaries, this Tulsa district attracts many history and art enthusiasts, as well as foodies searching for the perfect pastry at Pancho Anaya Bakery.

 Book a stay inside the Campbell Hotel during the annual Kendall Whittier Food Truck Festival, and spend the whole day exploring the district.
-While discovering old and new businesses in the area, wander into a longstanding business like Freddie’s Hamburgers, open since 1954, or head to Ziegler Art & Frame, open for more than 50 years.
+Wander into a longstanding business like Freddie’s Hamburgers, open since 1954, or head to Ziegler Art & Frame, which has been a community fixture since 1973.
 Visitors can also sip on a local beer at Marshall Brewing Company & Taproom or enjoy a cold brew coffee at 918 Coffee.

 With close proximity to conjoining downtown districts, East Village District serves as a bridge between the Blue Dome Entertainment District and the Pearl District.
-Though the area shares a similar emphasis on the arts, shopping and food, distinct features like the annual MOJOFest music event help the East Village stand out.
+Though the area shares a similar emphasis on the arts, shopping and food, distinct events like the annual MOJOFest make the East Village stand out.

 To add a modern twist to this historic area, innovators have also constructed a cluster of shipping crate containers, known as The Boxyard.
 Venture over to the Boxyard to enjoy rooftop views of the Tulsa skyline as well as a myriad of local retail shops.
 Neighbors like Rose Rock Microcreamery and Open Container opened their doors and made their unique mark.
 You can also browse through Oklahoma-themed offerings found at Okie Dokie while venturing into the Boxyard.

 Although some of the buildings in this district were constructed as early as 1925, modern day shops combine an updated look with historic architecture.
 One of the district’s oldest businesses, Hodges Bend serves up a variety of tasty drinks, from craft cocktails and beer to coffee and wine.
 The East Village Bohemian Pizzeria also stands as another initial business that kickstarted the East Village District resurgence.
-The booming 1990s music venue, the Fur Shop also recently made a comeback after having shut its doors more than a decade ago.
+Booming 1990s music venue the Fur Shop also made a comeback after having shut its doors for several years.
 Bring the family and experience a piece of the past with a visit to the East Village District.